Ferryboat travel with kids in Greece

 - On short routes, there is no need to bring toys and entertainment for the children.
 There is so much to see on the ferry boat.
 I find that just gazing out of the window or visiting the deck and admiring the big blue is enough to keep them busy.
 Some super fast ferry boats have family friendly features such as TV’s or movie screens, soft play playgrounds, games rooms, I have even seen a carousel on a ferry boat once.

 - Breastfeeding was never a problem for me on the ferry boat.
 The Greek ferries usually have refrigerators in case you need to transport breast milk or medicine.
-A fellow traveling mom told me that she was once given a special room to use the breast pump.
+Some boats have a special room to use the breast pump.

 - Be prepared for waves.
 Although Greek seas are usually calm in the summer, waves and some wind is not unusual, especially in the Cyclades island.
 My oldest gets sick easily.
 My remedies for seasickness is lying down, get fresh air, watch the horizon, deep breaths and a light but good meal before travel.
 Another mom advised eating salty snacks.